daswisher/misw9423.github.io/_posts/2014-08-29-LEDs-and-Buttons.md

 ![](/assets/fade.gif)

-As its name implies, <a href="http://arduino.cc/en/Tutorial/BlinkWithoutDelay">Blink Without Delay</a> is more of a demonstration of code and how to bypass using the delay function (as used in the blink project above) and still create delays within the program.
+As its name implies, <a href="http://arduino.cc/en/Tutorial/BlinkWithoutDelay">Blink Without Delay</a> is more of a demonstration of code and how to bypass using the delay function (as used in the blink project above), but still create delays within the program.

 ![](/assets/blink.gif)

-<a href="http://arduino.cc/en/Tutorial/Button">Button</a> is where we combine both of the worlds of input and output (I/O) to create a simple interaction a user and hardware.
+<a href="http://arduino.cc/en/Tutorial/Button">Button</a> is where we combine both worlds of input and output (I/O) to create a simple interaction between a user an hardware.
 When the user presses the button, the light will turn on and stay on until the user releases the button.

 ![](/assets/button.gif)